mmesh/docs/docs/platform/networking/network-security.md

 mmesh has an always-on crypto engine based on TLS 1.3+ that automatically enforces end-to-end encryption for all network traffic and user interactions.

-Low-level connectivity layer is built on the excellent libp2p from IPFS project, ensuring nobody can eavesdrop the traffic between your nodes once they are connected to your mmesh.
+Low-level connectivity layer is built on the excellent libp2p from IPFS project, ensuring nobody can eavesdrop traffic between your nodes once they are connected to your mmesh.